maxmurdoch/flock/src/pages/products/trainee.md

   list:
     - image: ../../images/uploads/screens/flight-details-screen.png
       text: >-
-        Choose your flight area, and the date and time you want to fly.
+        Choose your Flight Area, and the date and time you want to fly.
 Receive a real-time quote instantly.
       title: 1.
 Enter your flight details
     - image: ../../images/uploads/screens/customise-policy-trainee-screen.png